ReactiveX/rxjs/docs_app/content/guide/core-semantics.md

     - Events that happen after the completion of a source should happen after the source finalizes.
 This is to ensure that finalization always happens in a predictable time frame relative to the event.
     - `Error` objects should never be retained longer than necessary.
 This is a possible source of memory pressure.
     - `Promise` references should never be retained longer than necessary.
 This is a possible source of memory pressure.
-    - Operators that split an source `Observable<T>` into many child observables `Observable<Observable<T>>` should emit child observables that do not stop simply because the original consumer subscription is unsubscribed.
-This is because those child observables may be consumed outside of that subscription life cycle.
+    - Operators that split a source `Observable<T>` into many child observables `Observable<Observable<T>>` should emit child observables that do not stop because the original consumer subscription is unsubscribed.
+This is because those child observables may be consumed outside of that subscription lifecycle.
 For example, a user could capture a grouped (child) observable emitted from `groupBy` and subscribe to it elsewhere.
 The purpose of the `groupBy` was to create observables, not dictate their lifespan.

 # Creation Functions